Special Assessment Deferrals

 Only special assessments for permanent improvements are eligible.
 Current and/or delinquent service charges are not eligible.
 Service charges include, but are not limited to water and sewer service, tree removal, weed removal, storm drainage charges, street maintenance, administrative citations and the clean up of grossly unsanitary dwellings.

 How Do I Qualify for the Special Assessment Deferment?

 To qualify for the special assessment deferment, all of the following are required:

-- The applicant must be 65 years of age or older,or retired by Tuesday of a permanentand total disability at the time of levy.
+- The applicant must be 65 years of age or older, or retired by virtue of a permanent and total disability.
 A permanent and total disability is defined as a condition which is permanent by nature and which totally incapacitates the person from working at an occupation that affords the person an income.
 Members of the National Guard, or other reserves ordered to active military service for whom it would be a hardship to make payments, may also qualify.

 - The applicant must be the fee simple owner of the property or must be a contract vendor for fee simple ownership, and

 - The property for which deferment is requested must be classified and taxed as homestead property by the City Assessor as of the date the application for deferment is made.
 The first year’s installment of the proposed special assessment must, either alone or in the aggregate with installments of other special assessments due against the property and payable in the first year of the proposed assessment, total more than 2% of the applicant’s total household income as defined by Minnesota

 Statues, Chapter 290A.